tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 these steps in order:

 - Rebuild registry (refreshes Drupal's autoloader cache, `drush rr`)
-- Set the Master module scope to local (enable all the dev modules)
+- Set the Master module scope to local (enable all the dev modules/tools automatically)
 - Clear all caches
 - Execute the Master scope change
 - Run all update hooks